Menu

 Security Best Practices

-// ✅ Correct - Server-side always validates tokens
+// ✅ Correct - Server-side always validates token

 const { data: { user } } = await supabase.auth.getUser();

-// ❌ Wrong - Should not be used on server-side, tokens may not be validated
+// ❌ Wrong - Should not be used on server-side, token may not be validated

 const { data: { session } } = await supabase.auth.getSession();